-Disclaimer: This post contains some affiliate links.
-If you decide to make a purchase through my links I may get a small commission (at no cost to you).
-This helps me continue running and maintaining this blog.
-It’s a nice and easy way to show your support and keep Money Flamingo running.
-Thanks in advance! 🙂
+Affiliate Note: There are some affiliate links below.
+If you decide to make a purchase through these links the blog may get a small commission (at no cost to you).
+This helps us continue running and maintaining the site, which is much appreciated.
+Thanks for your support!

 The ASFA Retirement Standard benchmarks the annual budget needed by Australians to fund either a comfortable or modest standard of living in the post-work years.
 This is a great resource for anyone on the way to FI who is unsure about their future spending needs.
 I have written about this in-depth here: Destination Unknown: How to calculate your FIRE number if you have no idea what your future expenses will be

 Passive Investing Australia [for Australians]

 This is probably the most comprehensive and useful resource for anyone who wants to invest in ETFs in Australia.
 I direct everyone who emails me with investing questions to this website.
 I highly recommend reading through the entire blog (which reads a bit like a book) before you get started.

 Check out our free calculator to find out how soon you could semi-retire.
 It calculates your FIRE, Coast FI and Flamingo FI numbers and ages.

 An awesome early retirement calculator that I keep coming back to.
 Fun fact: This is the calculator Mr. Money Mustache used for The Shockingly Simple Math Behind Early Retirement.

 A fantastic book that talks about what accumulating wealth is really about – living life to the fullest.
 Thought-provoking and a game-changer for people who are racing to Financial Independence.

 Four Thousand Weeks – Oliver Burkeman

 This book is marketed as a guide to time management, but it is not about schedules, to-do lists and morning routines.
 Quite the opposite.
 It is about what really counts in life and how we can make the most of our 4000 weeks on earth.